 Case Study – Graduate Engagement helping Drive Efficiency Improvement

 Over the summer of 2018 a graduate, Alex Andrew, worked with the Sustainability Team for three weeks to improve our analysis and management of carbon.
 This work delivered practical tools that are helping us better target energy efficiency improvements including applying statistical analysis to provide up to date degree day data to help us identify efficiencies in the heating of buildings.
 Further work focused on utilising GIS to understand student commuting to help out green transport planning.
 Furthermore Alex applied his academic knowledge to develop a report highlighting the risks of climate change on the functioning and planning of our estate.

 Governance and Staff and Student Engagement in Carbon Management

 The University welcomes the input and engagement in our strategy to reduce our carbon footprint.
 Staff and students can get involved in many ways including:

 - Inputting into our Carbon Management Plan plus engagement with the Sustainable Development Unit & Estates Teams to develop initiatives to improve efficiency.

 - If you have any ideas and recommendations to reduce our carbon emissions email: email@example.com

 - If you would like to attend our Sustainability Management Board Meeting (which includes the review of our Carbon Management Plan contact firstname.lastname@example.org

-- If you have ideas that can reduce the energy use of the University funding may be available to develop them.
-Email email@example.com for an application pack.
+- If you have a project that needs funding that would reduce the energy use of the University email email@example.com for an application pack.